verus-lang/verus/source/docs/guide/src/traits.md

 ## Generic vs. concrete dispatch

-When Verus can statically determine the concrete type of a trait method call, it uses the possibly-stronger specification from the `impl`.
+When Verus can statically determine the concrete type of a trait function call, it uses the possibly-stronger specification from the `impl`.
 When the call is through a generic type parameter, Verus only knows the trait-level specification.